LowellInstruments/ddt/README.md

 ## Important notes

-In a Raspberry with nothing installed, a good order or running would be.
+In a Raspberry with nothing installed, a good order or running would be:

 ```console